Menu Close

 It’s important to stay hydrated, especially in Malaysia’s hot weather.
 The humidity will also make you sweat a lot, so you’re going to want to replenish all that fluid.
 However, buying bottled mineral water every day for the entire trip can burn a hole in your pocket.

 Save money and the environment at the same time by bringing your own water bottle.
-Tap water in Malaysia isn’t drinkable unless boiled, so most hotels/hostels/Airbnb usually provide either a kettle or a water dispenser for you to refill your bottle.
+Tap water in Malaysia isn’t drinkable unless boiled, so most hotels / hostels /Airbnb usually provide either a kettle or a water dispenser for you to refill your bottle.

 There are also many public places that provide water stations, such as the airport, temples, and museums.

-6. Visit Tourist Attractions with No Entrance Fees
+6. Visit Attractions with No Entrance Fees

 Personally, I think unless it’s your bucket-list goal to go to the top of those towers, you can do just fine to see them from the base.